wallarm/product-documentation/docs/latest/api-attack-surface/overview.md

 ## Enabling and setup

 To use AASM, the Wallarm's [API Attack Surface](../about-wallarm/subscription-plans.md#api-attack-surface) subscription plan should be active for your company.
 Refer to the administrator of your Wallarm account.
-If you are an administrator, contact [sales@wallarm.com](mailto:sales@wallarm.com) or get pricing information and leave your request [here](https://www.wallarm.com/product/aasm).
+If you are an administrator, contact [sales@wallarm.com](mailto:sales@wallarm.com) or get pricing information and activate AASM on the Wallarm's official site [here](https://www.wallarm.com/product/aasm).

+When activating via Wallarm's website, scanning of the used email's domain starts immediately while you negotiate sales team.
+After activation, you can add additional domains to the scope.

 Once subscription is activated, to configure domain detection and API leaks remediation, in Wallarm Console → AASM → **API Attack Surface** or **API Leaks** section, click **Configure**.
 Add your domains to the scope, check the scanning status.